Diocese of Padua: Reorganization

 In 1751, pressured both by Austria and Venice, who were exasperated by the numerous discords in the patriarchate of Aquileia, Pope Benedict XIV was compelled to intervene in the ecclesiastical and political disturbances.
 In the bull "Injuncta Nobis" of 6 July 1751, the patriarchate of Aquileia was completely suppressed, and in its place the Pope created two separate archdioceses, Udine and Goritza.
 The dioceses which had been suffragans of Aquileia and were under Venetian political control, Padua among them, were assigned to the new archdiocese of Udine.

 Post-Napoleonic reorganization

-The violent expansionist military policies of the French Revolutionary Republic had brought confusion and dislocation to the Po Valley.
+The violent expansionist military policies of the French First Republic had brought confusion and dislocation to the Po Valley.
 Following the redistribution of European territories at the Congress of Vienna, the Papacy faced the difficult task of restoring and restructuring the Church in various territories, according to the wishes of their rulers.
-Padua and Venice were under the control of Austria, and therefore a Concordat had to be negotiated with the government of the Emperor Francis.
+Padua and Venice were under the control of the Austrian Empire, and therefore a Concordat had to be negotiated with the government of Francis I of Austria.
 One of the requirements of the Austrian government was the elimination of several metropolitanates and the suppression of a number of bishoprics which were no longer viable due to the bad climate (malaria and cholera) and the impoverishment of the dioceses due to migration and industrialization; it was expected that this would be done to the benefit of the Patriarchate of Venice.